traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--accesslog.filepath`:
 Access log file path.
 Stdout is used when omitted or empty.

+`--accesslog.filters.excludedurlsregex`:
+Keep access logs when request URL is not matching the excluded list.

 `--accesslog.filters.minduration`:
 Keep access logs when request took longer than the specified duration.
 (Default: ```0```)